clunion/shardoverse/README.md

       export PATH="/c/Users/<your username>/.cargo/bin:$PATH"

 #### Tell Rust where to find the SDL2-Libraries!
-In the MSys2 environment on MS-Windows, Rust (or, more precisely, cargo) looks in the path stored in the shell variable named LIBRARY_PATH.
+In the MSys2 environment on MS-Windows (and Apple-Darwin), Rust (or, more precisely, cargo) looks in the path stored in the shell variable named LIBRARY_PATH.
 This Variable has to be set in one of the MSys2-Shell startup scripts (.bash_profile or the like) to the correct path containing the SDL2-Libs.
 The path might be /mingw64/lib, then set the variable this way:

     export LIBRARY_PATH=/mingw64/lib

-On Unix-like systems (Linux, BSD, Apple-Darwin(?), ...), the same mechanism happens, but the Shell variable is called *LD_LIBRARY_PATH* and the correct path may look like /usr/local/lib/.
+On Unix-like systems (Linux, BSD, ...), the same mechanism happens, but the Shell variable is called *LD_LIBRARY_PATH* and the correct path may look like /usr/local/lib/.
 Then it also has to be set in the start up scripts, in this case like this:

     export LD_LIBRARY_PATH=/usr/local/lib/:$LD_LIBRARY_PATH